51Degrees/documentation/Documenting Code.md

 delete evidence;
 ```

 It is also important to include any namespaces in the snippet to ensure that classes and methods are linked properly in the generated documentation.
-In the above example, the user should be able to click on ``EngineBase`` or any other method and be taken to the documentation for it.
+In the above example, the reader should be able to click on ``EngineBase`` or any other method and be taken to the documentation for it.

 ## Full Examples